You are here

 We will continue to publish our findings and judgements of services in our inspections reports, including our ratings of Outstanding, Good, Requires Improvement and Inadequate so that providers and the public have clear information about the performance of their local services and providers can make the necessary improvements.

-For example, while we can’t confirm the exact dates just yet, we expect to publish judgements and reports on the following NHS trusts during or around the local and mayoral pre-election period having already carried out our inspections:
+For example, while we can’t confirm the exact dates just yet, we expect to publish judgements and reports on the following NHS trusts, and other organisations which we would usually produce a press release, during or around the pre-election period having already carried out our inspections:

 - Royal Cornwall Hospitals NHS Trust